allynkalda/Calculator/README.md

 # allynkalda.github.io
-Basic calculator using HTML and CSS.
+Basic calculator using HTML and CSS.</br>
 See <a href="https://allynkalda.github.io/Calculator/">here</a>.